qixwang/mc-docs.zh-cn/articles/sql-database/sql-database-single-database-failover-group-tutorial.md

    --add-db $databaseName
    --failover-policy Automatic

-# Verify which server is secondary
+# verify which server is secondary
 echo "Verifying which server is in the secondary role..." az sql failover-group list \
    --server $serverName \
    --resource-group $resourceGroupName

-# Failover to the secondary server
+# failover to the secondary server
 echo "Failing over group to the secondary server..." az sql failover-group set-primary \
    --name $failoverGroupName \